CEO and Director of Meteorology (acting) – Peter Stone

 Her qualifications include a Bachelor of Laws (Hons) and Bachelor of Economics.

-Group Executive, Australian Climate Service – Vicki Woodburn
+Group Executive, Australian Climate Service – Vicki Manson

 Vicki leads the Australian Climate Service (ACS).
-The ACS is a strategic collaboration among the Bureau of Meteorology, CSIRO, Australian Bureau of Statistics, and Geoscience Australia.
-It aims to empower Australia to adapt and thrive amid climate change by providing critical climate and natural hazard risk information.
+The ACS is a partnership between the Bureau of Meteorology, CSIRO, Australian Bureau of Statistics, and Geoscience Australia.
+It aims to boost Australia's capability to better prepare for, respond to, recover from, and adapt to a challenging climate and natural hazards.

 Under Vicki’s leadership, the ACS is enhancing national capabilities to understand and manage climate risks, supporting evidence-based decision-making across many sectors.

-With a distinguished career in public policy, Vicki brings over 20 years of experience in managing high-impact programs focused on resilience, resource management, and climate adaptation.
+With a distinguished career in public policy, Vicki brings over 20 years' experience in managing high-impact programs focused on resilience, resource management, and climate adaptation.
 Her expertise spans government, research, and private sectors, emphasising data-driven solutions and innovative partnerships.

 Vicki previously held senior roles at the Murray–Darling Basin Authority, where she led initiatives to support water reforms and community engagement, and at the Rural Industries Research and Development Corporation, advancing climate resilience and industry sustainability.